VIAplanner/via-timetable/README.md

 ## Introduction

-We're unifying UofT's course data, and using it to build tools such as a course guide and timetable planner.

 The fundamental problem we are trying to solve :
 1. The current process to choose your courses and manually create a schedule without any conflicts that fit your preferences can take days to perfect.